nbatfai/SamuKnows/README.md

 2. 9 simple "pictures" are shown (https://github.com/nbatfai/SamuStroop)
 3. a simple "film" is shown (https://github.com/nbatfai/SamuMovie)

-The agent must learn and recognize these complex patterns.
+In the project SamuBrain, the agent must learn and recognize these complex patterns.
 It is shown in video at https://youtu.be/_W0Ep2HpJSQ

 ### SamuKnows

+Here the video of SamuMovie is divided into its three subcomponents: the house, the can and the man.
+First I teach the agent to recognize these standalone subcomponents.
+Then the agent should detect the house and the moving car and man in the original SamuMovie video.

 ## Usage